spacetelescope/spherical_geometry/README.rst

 - astropy 0.3 or later

-- qd-library 13 Mar 2012 or later (optional: if not available, the bundled version will be used).
+- qd-library 2.3.7 or later (optional: if not available, the bundled version will be used).
 To force using the system-installed version, build with ``setup.py build --use-system-qd``.